The first of two courses covering the core system administration tasks needed to manage Red Hat Enterprise Linux servers

 Create, view, and edit text files

-- Create, view, and edit text files from command output or in an editor.
+Manage text files from command output or in a text editor.

-- Manage local Linux users and groups, and administer local password policies.
+Create, manage, and delete local users and groups, as well as administer local password policies.

 Monitor and manage Linux processes